 2. I'm not sure I'm convinced by the authors' approach to modeling the post-perceptual decision-making stage of speech processing — I could have used a bit more explanation for why the authors formalize it in the way that they do.
 Consider, for instance, Section 2.2.3, where the authors appeal to Sohoglu and Davis (2016), writing that those authors "describe adaptation to degraded speech as changes in decision making" (p.
 27, line 567); this work is characterized similarly elsewhere in the manuscript (p.
 75, lines 1505-1512).
 However, I'm not sure if this is a fair characterization of Sohoglu and Davis's position — certainly, it seems inconsistent with how they've described this phenomenon elsewhere (e.g., Sohoglu et al., 2014; Davis & Sohoglu, 2020), where they've argued that this adaptation does *not* occur at a post-perceptual decision stage but instead involves a *perceptual* adjustment.

 The qualitative limitations that we identify for changes in decision-making should hold generally, regardless of the specific implementation of our model.
-That’s because they mostly depend on the fact that any such model affects only the decision biases, rather than on the specific way that we model those changes.
-We now clarify this in Section XX p.
-XX.
-Changes in decision-making largely can only lift/lower the overall categorization function (with some caveats once lapse rates are non-zero but even those changes are still very limited in nature).
+In principle, changes in decision-making can only lift/lower the overall categorization function (with some caveats once lapse rates are non-zero but even those changes are still very limited in nature).
+This is visually illustrated by the four panels in Figure 7.

 We also note that our first submission used a different (less cognitive plausible) change model.
 That model also updated decision biases (as any change model for decision-making has to, by definition) but it did not employ any prediction error.
-The only effect this had is on the time course (across trials) of adaptation, not the types of changes that the model can explain.
+The only effect this had was on the time course (across trials) of adaptation, not the types of changes that the model could explain.

 Turning to Sohoglu and Davis (2016, SD16), we thank the reviewer for raising this point.
-We have re-read the SD16 and the other papers, and now realize that we indeed misunderstood the account provided by Sohoglu & Davis.
-We have removed any mention of SD16 from the section on decision-making, and now discuss it in the preceding section on changes in representations.
-We have also adjusted our general discussion.
+We have re-read the SD16 and the other papers, and now realize that we indeed misunderstood the account provided by Sohoglu and Davis.
+We have removed any mention of SD16 from the section on decision-making, and now discuss it in the preceding section on changes in representations (Section 2.2.2, p.24).
+We have also adjusted our general discussion (Section 6.2.5).
 In case, it is of interest, we describe our revised understanding of the proposal made in SD16 below, and how it relates to our proposal.

 The only description of an actual model that we found in this and the other two papers mentioned by the reviewer was in the SI of SD16.
-This description is sparse but the following quotes describe the representations assumed, and computations performed, by the model:
+This description is sparse, but the following quotes describe the representations assumed, and computations performed, by the model:

 “Feature and phonological levels of representation were both modeled by assigning activation values to a set of units that represent a probability density function (PDF) as depicted in the bar graphs of Fig. 6A and Fig. S4).”
 This assumption matches those of Kleinschmidt & Jaeger (2011, 2012, 2015) and ASP’s categorization model.